iricigor/OutlookConnector/README.md

 ### Saving messages to disk
 - - - - - - - - - - - -
-- **Export-OutlookFolder**      –InputFolder -OutputFolder -FilenameFormat   - saves all messages to folder on a disk
+- **Export-OutlookFolder**      â€“InputFolder -OutputFolder -FilenameFormat   - saves all messages to folder on a disk
-- **Export-OutlookMessage**     –Message     –OutputFolder -FileNameFormat   - saves individual message to folder on a disk Input parameter (folder or message) can be piped.
+- **Export-OutlookMessage**     â€“Message     â€“OutputFolder -FileNameFormat   - saves individual message to folder on a disk
+Input parameter (folder or message) can be piped.
 Export functions are saving messages in individual MSG files.